Himanshu6567/The-Event-Management-System/client/README.md

 # Event Management System

 ## Overview
-The **Event Management System** is a full-stack web application designed to help users discover, create, and manage events seamlessly.
+The **Event Management System** is a full-stack web application designed to help users discover and register for events seamlessly.
 It allows users to browse events, register for events, and track attendee counts in real-time using **Socket.IO**.

 ## Features
 - **User Authentication**: Secure login/signup using JWT authentication.
+- **Guest User Login**: Guests can log in with limited access to browse events.
-- **Event Creation**: Users can create events.
+- **Event Creation**: Users can create events with details like name, date, and location.
 - **Event Discovery**: Browse and filter events based on categories.
 - **Attend Events**: Users can mark attendance for events.
 - **Real-time Updates**: Attendee count updates instantly using **Socket.IO**.
+- **Cloudinary Integration**: Host event images securely on **Cloudinary**.
 - **Responsive UI**: Designed for desktop and mobile users.

 ## Technologies Used